eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 With the definition of ε-sampling, we can say that an algorithm can ε-simulate a quantum circuit $\mathcal C$ if it can ε-sample from the associated probability distribution $\mathcal P_\mathcal C$.
+Basically, an $\epsilon$-simulator is a weak simulator of a probability distribution that is
+$\epsilon$-close to the real probability distribution.
 A result of Hakop et al.[^hakop1] is that an ε-simulator of $\mathcal C$ is indistinguishable from
 $\mathcal C$ and also is efficient due to the polynomial run-time constraints.
 Not only that, but it is also _necessary_ to be an ε-simulator for any kind of simulation scheme